 (Photo: Luke Sharrett for NRDC Action Fund)

-This spring, on March 17, Hamilton County residents will be making their voices heard at the ballot box.
+Now, more about Issue 7 itself!
 This election is more than an opportunity to vote in the primaries – voters can voice their support on climate issues by voting ‘yes’ on Issue 7.
 Passage of Issue 7 will address climate change through much needed transit funding for the Southern Ohio Regional Transit System (SORTA), which will provide expanded Metro service including new and more efficient bus lines connecting more Hamilton County residents to jobs and services.

 Transportation is now the largest source of carbon pollution from the U.S. economy, with the majority of those emissions coming from passenger vehicles.
 Bus riders reduce their emissions by about a third compared to a car trip driven alone.
 Transit trips are one of the best ways for individuals to personally address climate change, however ridership levels and support for public transit remain low when there isn’t enough money to provide reliable, frequent service for the whole community.
 That is why the city of Cincinnati chose to support this action through the American Cities Climate Challenge, an initiative to help 25 cities meet their Paris Climate commitments through improvements to their buildings and transportation systems.